dhakadfoody/dhakadfoody/_posts/2017-08-22-mustard-tindori-masala-veg.md

 ##### Step 2:

-In mustard oil (can use same utensil), add grinded misture of ginger, garlic, 2-onions, 4-tomatoes and 2-green chillies (use green chillies without seeds).
-Add turmeric, 1/4th spoon satl, half spoon garam masala and cook for 10-12 minutes.
+In mustard oil (can use same utensil), add grinded mixture of ginger, garlic, 2-onions, 4-tomatoes and 2-green chillies (use green chillies without seeds).
+Add turmeric, 1/4th spoon salt, half spoon garam masala and cook for 10-12 minutes.

 *Mix step1 and step 2*